Axholme Line–Haxey

-Axholme Line–Haxey is a 7.23-hectare Local Nature Reserve near the village of Haxey in North Lincolnshire.
+Axholme Line–Haxey is a 7.23-hectare Local Nature Reserve near the town of Haxey in North Lincolnshire.
 It is owned and managed by North Lincolnshire Council.
 It is composed of neutral calcareous grassland encompassing a stretch of the disused Axholme Joint Railway which runs from Haxey to land adjacent to Low Burnham.
 The site can be accessed by the public opposite Haxey Primary School.